Medicare Denial vs. Adjustment: What's the Difference?

 If it’s an adjustment: Verify the amount is correct.
 Check that the deductible, coinsurance, or copay matches your plan’s terms.
 If you have supplemental insurance (Medigap, Medicaid, employer coverage), it may cover some or all of your share.
 See our Patient Responsibility section for more details.

 If the bill doesn’t match your Medicare statement: Your provider may have sent you a bill before Medicare finished processing the claim.
-This is a timing issue — and technically improper (providers should wait for Medicare to issue the EOB before billing you).
-Don’t pay the bill yet.
-Wait for your Medicare Summary Notice or Explanation of Benefits, compare the amounts, and call the provider’s billing office if they don’t match.
+This is a timing issue.
+Participating Medicare providers must submit the claim to Medicare first and accept the Medicare-approved amount as full payment, so the provider’s bill should match what your Medicare Summary Notice (Original Medicare) or Explanation of Benefits (Medicare Advantage) shows you owe.
+Don’t pay the bill yet — wait for the MSN or EOB, compare the amounts, and call the provider’s billing office if they don’t match.
 This usually resolves in a single phone call.
 See our guide on Medigap crossover failures if your supplement didn’t pick up the remaining balance.

 If you’re still not sure: Call 1-800-MEDICARE (1-800-633-4227) or contact your State Health Insurance Assistance Program (SHIP) for free help.